 As mentioned before, volunteers can submit reports regarding their findings and issues through the mobile app.
 Most of the apps have options for real-time automated statistical and graphical analyses.
 This allows you to determine the efficacy of your campaign and figure out what part of the canvassing strategy needs to be reworked.

 A good canvassing mobile app is an extremely useful tool for any modern campaign.
 Without an online presence and digital organizing platform, it is quite hard for a candidate to keep up with their tech-savvy competitors.
 Thus, it is crucial to incorporate digital elements into your canvassing plan.
-We hope that this guide helps you do that and get out the vote for your election!
+Door to door and field canvassing apps are the perfect way to do this, and will ultimately help you to and get out the vote ahead of your election!